-Individual degree programs are approved by the Ministry of Advanced Education, Skills and Training.
+Individual degree programs are approved by the Ministry of Post Secondary Education and Future Skills.
 The BC Council on Admissions and Transfer relies on these quality assurance mechanisms of legislation and ministry approval as a basis on which to grant membership to the BC Transfer System.

 In addition, many trades, technology and professional programs at TRU are individually accredited by their respective professional associations or regulatory bodies.

 TRU’s academic courses and programs are also regularly assessed through an internal Academic Program Review.Learn more about programmatic accreditation at TRU